mstrimas/smoothr/README.md

 ![](README-smooth-polygons-1.png)

-`jagged_polygons` contains 9 lines with sharp edges for smoothing, some are closed loops requiring special treatment of the endpoints and some are multipart lines.
+`jagged_lines` contains 9 lines with sharp edges for smoothing, some are closed loops requiring special treatment of the endpoints and some are multipart lines.
 For variety, let's smooth these using spline interpolation:

 ``` r
 par(mar = c(0, 0, 0, 0), oma = c(4, 0, 0, 0), mfrow = c(3, 3))